If you are serious about winning your fantasy league football championship, stay on top of your fantasy football team throughout the year.

 Fantasy football free agents: One-week plays

-NEW - Carolina Panthers (47 percent)
+NEW - Carolina Panthers (47

 About Tim Heaney

-Tim's work has been featured by USA Today/Sports Weekly, among numerous publications, and recognized as a finalist in FSWA's awards.
-The Boston University alum competes in Tout Wars and LABR and has won numerous industry leagues in both baseball and football.
+Tim's work has been featured by USA Today/Sports Weekly, among numerous outlets, and recognized as a finalist in the Fantasy Sports Writers Association awards.
+The Boston University alum competes in Tout Wars and LABR and has won several industry leagues in both baseball and football.

-During baseball and football season, he's on The Reality Check with Glenn Clark every Wednesday on 1570 AM WNST in Baltimore.
-He hits the airwaves every Thursday at 9:30 a.m.
-ET on Sirius XM Fantasy Sports Radio, where he often crashes other shows, as well.
+During baseball and football season, hear him every Wednesday on 1570 AM WNST in Baltimore.
+On Thursdays, he visits 106.1 FM WMTI in New Orleans and Sirius XM Fantasy Sports Radio, where he often crashes other shows, as well.